FiberedSkies/fibered-cat/content/home.md

 #### [Colin](https://autoparallel.xyz/)

-I started as his boss and now I feel like he's my mentor.
-He's a mathematician by training and what I'd call a full-stack researcher, capable of everything from embedded systems programming and HPC to plasma physics research.
-Is single-handedly responsible for getting our entire circle into sheaves, and has taught us all so much.
+He's secretly my mentor but doesn't know it.
+He's a mathematician by training but capable of everything from embedded systems programming and HPC to plasma physics research.
+Is single-handedly responsible for getting all of Harness into sheaves, and has taught us all so much.

 #### [Jepsen](https://github.com/0xJepsen/)

-Jepsen is the applied math and cryptography wizard responsible for getting Colin and I into Rust, and ultimately respecting the computational side of math much more.
+Jepsen is the applied mathematician and cryptographer who got Colin and I into Rust, and ultimately respecting the computational side of math much more.
 He's one of the most passionate, authentic, and kind hearted people you'll ever meet; and always inspires you to be the best engineer you can be, whether he intends it or not.

 #### [Ada](https://x.com/adalovescoffeee/)